Faddeev-Jackiw and Canonical Analysis of the Jackiw-Teitelboim model written as a BF theory: Two dimensional gravity of Jackiw-Teitelboim model

 \section{Two dimensional gravity of Jackiw-Teitelboim model}

-Gravity in 1+1 dimensions, cannot be formulated on the Einstein-Hilbert action $\int d^{2}x \sqrt{-g}R$, which is a surface term, therefore, the Einstein's tensor $G_{\mu\nu}$ vanishes identically in two-dimensions, for that reason, it is necessary to invent a model.
-A 2D gravity model has been suggested by Jackiw and Teitelboim \cite{2a, 3,4} and the connection with BF formulation was analysed by K. Isler and C.A.
-Kamimura \cite{Fu}, who also showed that JT model can be written as a gauge theory.

-As we have mentioned earlier, Jackiw and Teitelboim [JT] \footnote{The generalized of [JT] model through a function $f(\mu_{i},R)$, where f is a suitable polynomial function of $\mu_{i}$ and R has been proposed by Lichtzeir and Odintsov \cite{4a}} developed a model simple but nontrivial of General Relativity, where include, in addition to the space-time the metric $g_{\mu\nu}$, a scalar field $\Psi(x)$ \cite{3,4}.
+Jackiw and Teitelboim JT \footnote{The generalized of JT model through a function $f(\mu_{i},R)$, where f is a suitable polynomial function of $\mu_{i}$ and R has been proposed by Lichtzeir and Odintsov \cite{4a}} developed a model simple but nontrivial of General Relativity, where include, in addition to the space-time the metric $g_{\mu\nu}$, a scalar field $\Psi(x)$ \cite{3,4}.

-The [JT] model is described down the next action
+The JT model is described down the next action

-The Euler-Lagrange equations for [JT] model are given by
+The Euler-Lagrange equations for JT model are given by

-The first equations of motion refer to Einstein's equation (\ref{2}), the parameter $\Lambda$ playing the role of the cosmological constant and the second is the equation of motion for the scalar field \cite{5}.
+The first equations of motion refer to Einstein's equation (2), the parameter $\Lambda$ playing the role of the cosmological constant and the second equation (3) is the equation of motion for the scalar field \cite{5}.